fIux-dev/froyo/README.md

 ## Known issues
 * A black screen is shown for a bit when the application first starts.
 This is due to font loading taking a while.
-* UI features (most buttons) will not work while there are pending requests, particularly if the rate limit is hit.
-Most buttons will just be nonresponsive or behave in an undefined way.
 * Bookmarked series cannot be downloaded yet.
 A workaround is to bookmark each work in the series individually.
+* Closing the application while requests are ongoing can take a while to respond.
+* Ctrl+C through the command-line will not terminate the application cleanly.
+This may cause issues with the log file not being written completely, etc.
 * If you have a lot of bookmarks and/or works, the downloader will likely be rate limited by AO3.
-The application will attempt to retry the request after some timeout, doubling the wait time each time until the request succeeds.
-In theory, this means as long as you leave the application open, it should complete the requests eventually, it might just take a while.
-* Closing the application while downloads are ongoing can take a while to respond if not initiated from the command line.
+Right now, attempting to add works/bookmarks from a user or works from a series while you are being rate limited is fatal.
+No works IDs will be added since this requires sending a request to AO3 to get the work list.
+If this is a problem, please try selecting the use rate limiting option and leave the application open for a while.

 ## License